LaureBerti/AI4SDGs/SDG10/readme.md

-# Awesome Combatting Human Trafficking with Swin Transformer [🚨](#introduction)
+# 🌍 Combatting Human Trafficking with Swin Transformer

-> A curated list of high-quality, verified resources to empower researchers, developers, and activists to apply Swin Transformer models in the fight against human trafficking.
+> An evolving list of high-quality, verified resources to empower researchers, developers, and activists to apply **Swin Transformer models in the fight against human trafficking**.
+Feel free to update and contribute !

 ## Table of Contents